-If pain in the joint at the base of the big toe (MTP joint) comes and goes, lasting for around at a week at a time, with no obvious cause then consider gout as a possible cause of the toe pain.
-Gout is a form of arthritis caused by a build up of uric acid within the body, and is more common in men aged 40-60.
+If the pain in the joint at the base of the big toe (MTP joint) comes and goes, lasting for around at a week at a time, with no obvious cause then consider gout as a possible cause of the toe pain.
+Gout is a form of arthritis caused by a build-up of uric acid within the body and is more common in men aged 40-60.

 Turf toe treatment

 Treatment for turf toe is based on immediate first aid, reducing symptoms of pain and swelling, then gradually returning to fitness when pain allows.